Im-Sam/ASG-RP-Launcher/README.md

  __Version 1.0__
    - __Play FLG-RP__ will launch fivem and directly connect
-   - __CAD/MDT__ will launch your default browser into ASG's CAD website
+   - __CAD/MDT__ will launch your default browser into FLG's CAD website
    - __View website__ will launch the website/forum